 Editorial in JAMA Internal Medicine, online Nov.
 5, 2018

-Are you surprised that the evidence for salt restriction for heart failure is woefully inadequate?
+Are you surprised that the evidence on salt restriction for heart failure has been woefully inadequate?
+What do you think about the latest Sodium-HF clinical trial?
 Share your thoughts in the comment section below.